How deep can a cosmic void be? Voids-informed theoretical bounds in Galileon gravity: Results

 Fig.~\ref{fig:min_value_delta_m} shows $f_{\rm MG}$ (top panel) and $\delta_{\rm min}$ (bottom panel) as a function of $\ln (1+z)\in[0,8]$ for different choices of $(\alpha_{\rm B_0},\alpha_{\rm M_0})$.
 We notice that the pathology ($f_{\rm MG}>1$) is widespread across the different parameters considered, and it is not confined to finely tuned corners of parameter space.
-For several choices of $(\alpha_{\rm B_0},\alpha_{\rm M_0})$, the excluded range in $\delta$ overlaps with density contrasts typical of observed cosmic voids ($\delta\in[-0.8,-0.2]$), underscoring that this is a phenomenologically relevant issue.
+For several choices of $(\alpha_{\rm B_0},\alpha_{\rm M_0})$, the excluded range in $\delta$ overlaps with density contrasts typical of observed underdense regions ($\delta\in[-0.8,-0.2]$, see, e.g.,~\cite{Verza:2019tvg,Bayer:2021iyb,Verza:2024rbm}), underscoring that this is a phenomenologically relevant issue.
 For some parameter combinations $\delta_{\rm min}(z)=-1$ throughout the structure-formation era, indicating that the theory does not encounter the imaginary force pathology in the regime of interest ($f_{\rm MG}(z)\leq1$ for any $z\in[0,100]$).
-For others, $\delta_{\rm min}(z)$ differs significantly from $-1$, showing that a whole interval of deep voids is forbidden at given epochs.
-This highlights the power of the method: a single background function $f_{\rm MG}$ is sufficient to compute, with essentially no dynamical input, the minimum underdensity allowed by each model as a function of redshift.
+For others, $\delta_{\rm min}(z)$ differs significantly from $-1$, showing that a whole interval of deep under-density is forbidden at given epochs.
+This highlights the power of the method: a single background function $f_{\rm MG}$ is sufficient to compute, with essentially no dynamical input, the minimum under-density allowed by each model as a function of redshift.